The Kids Kare service provider has specific requirements before they will consider care requests for mildly-ill

 - Washtenaw, Wayne, Monroe, Jackson, Ingham, Livingston, Oakland, Macomb

 - Service will be considered in these Michigan counties, but the availability of caregivers is more limited:

 - Children must be ages 13 and under (or young people with special needs who are not able to be alone, ages 25 and under).

-- Regular faculty or staff members currently affiliated with the U-M Ann Arbor, Michigan Medicine, U-M Dearborn and U-M Flint are eligible to register.
+- Regular faculty or staff members currently affiliated with U-M Ann Arbor, Michigan Medicine, U-M Dearborn and U-M Flint are eligible to register in 2024.

 - If they qualify (based on household income) for partially-subsidized care, faculty or staff must have at least a half-time appointment and be benefits-eligible.

 - Grandparents are eligible as long as the child resides in their home, and they have legal guardianship, or the child qualifies as their principally supported child.

-- Full or half-time U-M students (graduate or undergraduate, Ann Arbor campus ONLY) are eligible.
+- Full or half-time enrolled U-M students (graduate or undergraduate) on the Ann Arbor campus ONLY are eligible.

-- If both parents are affiliated with U-M and living in the same household, only one may be registered.
+- If both parents are affiliated with U-M and living in the same household, only one can register and request service.

-- If both parents are affiliated with U-M and living in separate households (e.g., in the case of divorce/separation), each may register.
+- If both parents are affiliated with U-M and living in separate households (e.g., in the case of divorce), each can register.